MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/uwp.md

 3. After the app registration is successfully created, select the new app name, click **Next**, and then click **Associate**.
 This adds the required Windows Store registration information to the application manifest.

+>[!NOTE]
+>You will need a Windows Developer account to send push notifications to your UWP app.
+You can [register a developer account](https://developer.microsoft.com/en-us/store/register) if you don't already have one.

 ### 2. Get Package SID and Application secret from Application Registration Portal

 1. Navigate to the [Microsoft Application Registration Portal](https://apps.dev.microsoft.com/#/appList), sign-in with your Microsoft account.
 Click the Windows Store app you associated in the previous step.